wprig/wprig/README.md

 - [ESLint](https://eslint.org/docs/user-guide/integrations)
 - [PHP CodeSniffer (phpCS)](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards/wiki)

-## Workikng with WP Rig
+## Working with WP Rig
 WP Rig can be used in any development environment.
 It does not require any specific platform or server setup.
 It also does not have an opinion about what local or virtual server solution the developer uses.

 WP Rig uses [BrowserSync](https://browsersync.io/) to enable synchronized browser testing.
 To take advantage of this feature, configure the `proxy` wrapper settings in `./dev/config/themeConfig.js` to match your local development environment.
 The `URL` value is the URL to the live version of your local site.

 WP Rig uses a [Gulp 4](https://gulpjs.com/) build process to generate and optimize the code for the theme.
 All development is done in the `/dev` folder and Gulp preprocesses, transpiles, and compiles the files into the root folder.
 The root folder files become the active theme.
 WordPress ignores anything in the `/dev` folder.

-**Note:** If you have previously used Gulp, you may encounter seemingly random erros that prevent the build process from running.
+**Note:** If you have previously used Gulp, you may encounter seemingly random errors that prevent the build process from running.
 To fix this issue, [upgrade to Gulp 4 following the steps outlined here](https://github.com/pattern-lab/edition-node-gulp/wiki/Updating-to-Gulp-4).

-JavaScript files are automatically linted using [ESLint](https://eslint.org/) in accordance with [WordPress Codeing Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).
+JavaScript files are automatically linted using [ESLint](https://eslint.org/) in accordance with [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).

-PHP and CSS files are automatically linted using [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) in accordance with [WordPress Codeing Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).
+PHP and CSS files are automatically linted using [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) in accordance with [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).
 To take full advantage of this setup, configure your code editor / IDE to automatically test for the WordPress Coding Standards.
 More details can be found at the [WordPres Coding Standards Wiki](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards/wiki).

 ### `build` process
 `npm run build` is the regular development process.
 While this process is running, files in the `./dev/` folder will be automatically compiled to the live theme and BrowserSync will update if it is enabled.